wp-plugins/awesome-weather/readme.txt

 5. Background Image Option (1.2)
 6. Add inline styles to your widget and set custom background colors (1.3.1)
 7. Use different background images based on weather (1.5)
+8. Search for the City ID directly in the widget settings (1.5)

 == Upgrade Notice ==